gren-lang/vite-plugin-gren/README.md

 export default defineConfig({
   plugins: [
     gren({
+      // Generate sourcemaps, default: true
-      sourcemaps: true, // Gren sources in the browser's devtools
+      // Allows you to view Gren source code in the browser's dev tools
+      // Increases compile time
+      sourcemaps: true,
+      // Generate optimized JavaScript, default: false
+      // Setting this to false makes the generated JS more readable, and allows usage
+      // of the Debug module
-      optimize: false, // Allows usage of Debug module, disable for production builds }),
+      // Should be enabled for production builds
+      optimize: false,
+    }),
   ],
 });